Longcross railway station: History

 The station was opened c.
 1940 by the Southern Railway.
 Originally named Longcross Halt, it was not shown in regular timetables until 21 September 1942.
 On 5 May 1969 it was renamed Longcross by British Rail.

 Since the May 2022 timetable change, trains stopping at this station have increased to a regular half-hourly frequency similar to other stations on the Waterloo–Reading line.
 This reflects the development of Longcross Garden Village nearby.

 Location

 The station provides access to Longcross Garden Village, and the adjacent Longcross film studios.
-The station is not by a road but has a short, broad path to residential roads: Burma Road and Churchill Drive.
+The station has no direct road access but has a short, broad path to the nearby residential Burma Road and Churchill Drive.

-To the north is Wentworth Golf Course, lacking any rights of way (accessways) between it and the station.
-The station is thus adjacent to parts of the Wentworth Estate and, beyond the M3 motorway, Chobham Common.
+To the north is Wentworth Golf Course, lacking any rights of way between it and the station.
+The station is adjacent to parts of the Wentworth Estate and, beyond the M3 motorway, Chobham Common.

 Services

+All services at Longcross are operated by South Western Railway.

-The off-peak Monday to Saturday service at the station is:
+The typical off-peak service in trains per hour is: